 As a business owner, employing your first staff member and paying your first wages can be a daunting prospect.
 While a lot of people choose to use registered accountants to get themselves started, you really don’t need to.
 As long as you follow the instructions set out by the Australian Tax Office (ATO), paying your first wages is a relatively simple process.

 Accountants Perth advise however, you do need to be aware of your superannuation obligations.
 Unfortunately, a lot of employers make mistakes when it comes to paying super, and these mistakes can end up costing a lot of money in ATO fines and penalties.

 So, what are my super obligations?

 Currently, you have to pay a super contribution of 9.5% of an employee’s earnings into their nominated super fund.
-Note that you can’t deduct super contributions from an employee’s wage – they are additional payments above an on top of their normal hourly rate.
+Note from Financial Planner Perth, that you can’t deduct super contributions from an employee’s wage – they are additional payments above and on top of their normal hourly rate.